devspace-sh/devspace/docs/pages/cli/getting-started/deployment.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

+> If you are using DevSpace for the first time, we recommend that you are using one of the demo projects.

 ## Initialize your project
-Run this command in your project directory to initialize your application with DevSpace CLI:
+Run this command in your project directory to initialize your application with DevSpace:
 ```bash
 devspace init
 ```

-> If your project does not have a Dockerfile yet, DevSpace CLI will automatically create a Dockerfile for your project.
-Learn more about [containerizing your projects using DevSpace](/docs/workflow-basics/containerization).

-While initializing your project, DevSpace CLI will ask you a couple of questions and then create a `devspace.yaml` file within your project which contains a basic configuration for building and deploying your application.
+While initializing your project, DevSpace will ask you a couple of questions and then create a `devspace.yaml` file within your project which contains a basic configuration for building and deploying your application.

 <details>